-Surprisingly, wars are no great levelers except in specific circumstances.
+However, the historical evidence shows that wars are no great levellers except in specific circumstances.
 Until the time of the First World War fighting was geographically localized.
 It didn’t penetrate deep into society.
-On the other hand, World War 2, which involved much of British society, forced the hand of the wealthier classes and they had to go along with the social reforms, including universal health care, that a Labor government introduced as a “pay back” to the rank and file soldiers who had born the brunt of the fighting.
+On the other hand, World War 2, which involved much of British society, forced the hand of the wealthier classes and they had to go along with the social reforms, including universal health care, that a Labour government introduced as a “pay back” to the rank-and-file soldiers who had borne the brunt of the fighting.

-The Communist-led land reform in China was an exception.
-But Mao Zedong’s revolution was overturned by Deng Xiaoping and a great leveling process ended.
-It had only come into being because of the deep-rooted revolution.
+The Communist-led land reform in China was also an exception.
+But Mao Zedong’s revolution was eventually overturned by Deng Xiaoping and the great levelling process ended.
+It had only come into being because of a deep-rooted revolution.
 It worked best when it was associated with violence or the threat of violence.

 So what about non-violent movements?
-The only sure evidence of achieving leveling without violence is the path most of Latin America took in the early 2000s.
-But this has been fairly modest in scope.
+The only sure evidence of achieving levelling without violence is the path most of Latin America took in the early 2000s.
+But this was fairly modest in scope.
 Will it be sustained?
-In Brazil the legacy of President Lula da Silva of the Workers’ Party is now threatened by the right wing new president, Jair Bolsonaro.
-In Mexico, however, the new socialist president is likely to push reform forward.
+In Brazil the legacy of President Lula da Silva of the Workers’ Party was undermined by the right-wing president, Jair Bolsonaro.
+In Mexico, however, a socialist president has pushed reform forward.
+And Lula recently regained office.

-Today in the post Cold War world we see that unions have been tamed in the US and UK, top tax rates have been raised in some countries and globalization is hurting ill-trained workers.
-Inequality is worsening.
-The Cold War wasn’t a war that penetrated deep into our social institutions.
+Today inequality is worsening.
+In the post-Cold War world we see that unions have been tamed in the US and UK, top tax rates have been raised in some countries and globalization is hurting ill-trained workers.
+The Cold War itself wasn’t a war that penetrated deep into our social institutions.

 With the end of communism, Russia, China and Eastern Europe have all become much more unequal societies; in Russia and China, grossly so.

-One hopeful myth should be queried: By and large the introduction of democracy on its own hasn’t produced more equal societies, although because it has encouraged economic growth it has helped improve the wages, education, health and welfare of the poorer classes.
+By and large the introduction of democracy on its own hasn’t produced more equal societies, whether it be in Eastern Europe or South Africa.
+Nevertheless, because it has encouraged economic growth it has helped improve the wages, education, health and welfare of the poorer classes.